 Treatment may save your life, so don’t wait to get started.

 Long-Term Effects of Methamphetamine

 Taking methamphetamine can increase your risk of infectious diseases, such as HIV and hepatitis B and C, especially if you inject the drug.
 In addition to sharing blood and bodily fluids, people using methamphetamine may be more likely to engage in risky behaviors, such as unprotected sex.
 Methamphetamine can also make symptoms of HIV/AIDS worse.

 - Intense itching and sores on skin (from scratching)

 Because meth is so addictive, any attempt to stop using could result in severe withdrawal symptoms.
 When you stop taking meth, you might experience anxiety, fatigue, severe depression, intense cravings, and even psychosis.

 Having the right therapy and support can help you get through this difficult process.

-Meth addiction can be treated with behavioral therapies.
+Meth addiction can be difficult to overcome, but know that there is always hope.
+Addiction to methamphetamine can be treated with behavioral therapies.
 Cognitive-behavioral therapy, for example, helps people recognize, avoid, and cope with situations that trigger drug use.
 Some motivational therapy tactics may also be helpful.

 Treatment for drug addiction works differently for everyone, which is why our team at North Georgia Recovery Center builds an individualized plan that will work for you.
 When our entire team is dedicated to your life of sobriety, you will be amazed at what you can accomplish.